PatrickPT/patrickpt.github.io/content/posts/2023_09_29_Retrieval_Augmented_Generation/2023_09_29_Retrieval_Augmented_Generation.md

 >*"I love this divine yellow fruit.
 It is curved like a smile and I feel like a monkey when I eat it."*

 I think it is clear where i am pointing at.
-The statemtents are already ordered from highest to lowest similarity.
+The sentences are already ordered from highest to lowest similarity.

 Of course there is potential to overcome this with additional heuristics but for sure we need to understand that every architecture we built is implicitly build on assumptions that influence the outcome.